true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 * [Microsoft Premier Services](https://www.microsoft.com/en-us/microsoftservices/support.aspx).

-> At launch on the 15th December 2016, the physical RFiD reader which is part of the kit of provided parts does not work with the RaspberyPi.
-A suitable driver to make this work is in development but is not avaialble at launch.
+> At v1.0 launch on the 15th December 2016, the physical RFiD reader which is contained in the kit of parts with each Fast Start does not work with the RaspberyPi.
+A suitable driver to enable this is in development but was not avaialble at launch.
 Once this is ready, this scenario will be updated accordingly.
-In the meantime, a simualted RFiD reader (a console application!) has been made availble.
+In the meantime, a simualted RFiD reader (a console application!) has been made provided.

 Architecture
 ============